gsominsk/ai-trading-tool/memory-bank/decisionLog.md

 ---
 *Optimized on 2025-08-06: Reduced from 522 lines to an optimized version with a historical index.
 Full content is preserved in the archive.*

+[2025-08-09 22:14:57] - [ARCHITECTURAL BLUEPRINT ESTABLISHED] - Decided to move from a simple component list to a full hierarchical architecture plan.
+A new file, `docs/architecture/project_structure.txt`, has been created to serve as the blueprint for all future development.
+It defines a clear, modular, and scalable structure, separating concerns into distinct layers: Core Services, Data Handling, Trading Logic, and Analysis.
+This plan introduces several key new modules to be developed: Configuration Service, Notification Service, Strategy Engine, Risk Management, Backtesting Engine, and Performance Analyzer.

+[2025-08-09 22:17:39] - [ARCHITECTURAL REVISION] - Based on user feedback and a thorough review of the Memory Bank, the previously proposed architecture in `project_structure.txt` was revised.
+The initial plan was found to be overly complex and inconsistent with the key decision to simplify the trading engine for the MVP (Decision Log: 2025-08-06 18:41:00).
+The architecture has been corrected to a leaner, more focused structure that accurately reflects the project's established goals.
+Auxiliary modules like Backtesting and Performance Analysis have been explicitly separated from the core operational loop.

+[2025-08-10 00:01:00] - **Decision**: The custom logging framework's `MarketDataLogger` should be used semantically.
+Instead of adding generic `.info()` methods or accessing the inner logger (`.logger.info()`), the correct approach for informational messages that represent a specific event is to use an existing high-level method like `log_operation_start`.
+**Rationale**: This adheres to the framework's design of logging meaningful, structured events rather than simple text messages.
+It makes logs more valuable for AI analysis and avoids modifying the core logging system for one-off cases.
+This decision was reached after multiple incorrect attempts to fix a logging error in `trading_cycle.py`.

+[2025-08-10 00:14:00] - **Decision**: The `OmsRepository` will be migrated from a CSV-based persistence mechanism to SQLite.
+**Rationale**: Analysis of the CSV implementation revealed significant risks regarding data integrity, type safety, and fragility when handling schema changes.
+SQLite provides ACID guarantees, strong data typing, and efficient row-level updates (`INSERT OR REPLACE`), making it a vastly more robust and scalable solution for managing OMS state.
+This decision was made after a critical review of the CSV repository's readiness for production.

+[2025-08-10 00:26:30] - **Status**: The migration of `OmsRepository` to SQLite (Phase 7) has been successfully completed.
+The new implementation passed all unit and integration tests.